josefcibulka/dekaf/README.md

 <li>Install sqlite3, pygtk2 and (sudo apt-get install sqlite3 python-gtk2)</li>
 <li>Download Dekaf.</li>
 <li>Run INSTALL.sh and follow the instructions.
 This script replaces the paths in all the Dekaf's scripts by the installation path.</li>
+<li>Edit environment.sh - you will need to change at least USERHOME and KAFFEINEUSER.
 <li>In Kaffeine TV settings: command after recording finishes: (Installation path)/recend.sh</li>
 <li>
 <ol>